SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

  - The pure HTML and CSS crossword was inspired and modified from that of Adrian Roworth available [here](https://codepen.io/adrianroworth/pen/OpeyZq)
  - The concept of parallax scrolling is demonstrated at [w3schools](https://www.w3schools.com/howto/howto_css_parallax.asp)
+ - I am very grateful to my mentor Antonio Rodriguez [Antonio Rodriguez] (https://github.com/AkaAnto) for pointing out some failures in styling which I have since fixed.

 ## Future Versions